lareza-farhan-wanaghi/dicoding-microservices-submission-2/readme.md

    kubectl get secret --namespace monitoring grafana -o jsonpath="{.data.admin-password}" | base64 --decode ; echo
    ```

 4. Click the "Log in" button.
-You should now be directed to the main Grafana page.
+You should now enter to the Grafana main webpage.

    ![Screenshot 2023-09-16 at 17.39.55.png](_resources/Screenshot%202023-09-16%20at%2017.39.55.png)